-Many cord cutters jumped straight from cable to a ‘big bundle’ streaming service like YouTube TV, Hulu with Live TV, or DirectTV Stream.
+Many TV viewers jumped straight from cable to a ‘big bundle’ streaming service like YouTube TV, Hulu with Live TV, or DirectTV Stream.
 This provided consumers who couldn’t stomach missing out on their favorite cable TV programs a way to ease into cord cutting.

 Because they don’t have sneaky fees or contracts, ‘big bundle’ streaming services are still a better value than paying for cable, but those savings have shrunk substantially over the past couple of years.
 The average monthly cost has crept up to around $70, so it’s time to re-evaluate your viewing habits if you want to save some cash.